FraserChapman/gophersay/README.md

 # gophersay

 gophersay is a tiny command-line tool written in Go that displays a cute ASCII art of the go gopher along with a customizable message.
-It takes any text as input and displays the message inside a speech bubble carried by the gopher.
+It takes any text as input and displays the message inside a speech bubble.
 Inspired by the classic cowsay

 ## Usage